Spectre R42: History

 Ray Christopher, associated with the GT Development firm, which was notable for building accurate replicas of Ford GT40 envisioned his own version of the GT40 of the 1990s.
 The R42 was the modern reincarnation of the GT40 and had similar layout, proportions and updated monocoque construction.
 The name R42 paid homage to the original GT40 (the height of the GT40 was 42 inches and R was the a breviation for the designer's first name Ray).
 The design incorporated elements from the famous sports cars of the time such as the Lamborghini Countach, the Jaguar XJR-15 and the Ferrari 288 GTO.
 The coefficient of drag of was considered the best in its class.

 Ray's original intention was to create an endurance racing car which could emerge victorious at LeMans, just like the GT40.
 In order to achieve this feat, a limited number of road going examples of the car were required to be produced in order for the car to be homologated for racing.

 Development of the car began in late 1992 and a scale model was built for wind testing along with a running prototype.
 The R42 was first shown at the 1993 London Motor Show held in October.
-Unfortunately, the company went into receivership due to high development costs of the car and ongoing economic recession.
+However, the company went into receivership due to high development costs of the car and ongoing economic recession.